William O'Hara: Priesthood

-In addition to his pastoral duties, O’Hara was named rector of St. Charles Borromeo Seminary in 1853 by Bishop John Neumann.
-He also filled the chair of moral theology at the seminary.
-Bishop Neumann increased the heavy workload of the rector-professor-assistant in 1856, when he promoted O’Hara to full pastor of St. Patrick's Parish.
-During his time as pastor, he enlarged the church, built a new rectory, renovated the parochial school, and brought in the Sisters of St. Joseph and the Christian Brothers to staff the school.
-After he left Philadelphia, O’Hara would return to St. Patrick's to celebrate Mass on Saint Patrick's Day for many years.
+In addition to his pastoral duties, O’Hara was named rector of St. Charles Borromeo Seminary in Philadelphia in 1853 by Bishop John Neumann.
+He also taught moral theology at the seminary.
+Neumann promoted in 1856 O’Hara to full pastor of St. Patrick's Parish.
+During his time as pastor, he enlarged the church and built a new rectory.
+He renovated the parochial school, and brought in the Sisters of St. Joseph and the Christian Brothers to staff it.
+After leaving Philadelphia, O’Hara would return to St. Patrick's to celebrate mass on Saint Patrick's Day for many years.

-O’Hara was named vicar general of the diocese in 1860 by Bishop James Wood, leaving the seminary but remaining at St. Patrick's Church.
-In 1866 he served as an official at the Second Plenary Council of Baltimore.
+O’Hara was named vicar general of the diocese in 1860 by Bishop James Wood, leaving the seminary, but remaining at St. Patrick's Church.
+In 1866 he served as an official at the Second Plenary Council of Baltimore in Baltimore, Maryland.